 In other proceedings, such as general jurisdiction civil and probate matters, parties are required to reimburse the court for use of the court’s reporter or may provide their own court reporters, at their own expense.
-A party who wants to use one of the court's certified court reporters must file a written request no less than 72 hours before the hearing date indicating that the presence of an official court reporter is requested.
-You may use optional form MMC-140, Request for a Court Reporter to submit your request to the Court.
+A party who wants to use one of the court's certified court reporters must file a written request on the Request for a Court Reporter, MMC-140 no less than 72 hours before the hearing date indicating that the presence of an official court reporter is requested.
 The requesting party will be required to pay a $30.00 deposit towards court reporter fees in advance of the hearing.

 A fee of $30.00 is charged for the cost of the services of an official court reporter for proceedings lasting less than one hour.
 For each proceeding lasting one hour, a fee equal to the cost of providing that service will be charged at the half day or full day rate to the requesting party on the first and each succeeding day those services are provided.

 If a party has requested the presence of an official court reporter and it appears that none will be available, the clerk will notify the requesting party as soon as possible that the court is unable to provide an official court reporter for the proceeding.
 The requesting party may arrange for a certified court reporter to serve as the official pro tem reporter at the party's expense.